-Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Specialized assessment and medication management by a MD of PMHNP and minimal adjunct case management.
+Mental Health Outpatient: Level A SPMI Adult Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Specialized assessment and medication management by a MD of PMHNP and minimal adjunct case management.
+Outpatient services are office-based and can include evaluation and assessment, individual and family therapy, group therapy, medication management, and telehealth services.
 Examples include: Individual with a developmental disability that will not benefit from talk therapy.
-Client who is precontemplative regarding engagement in a higher level of care.
+Individual who is pre-contemplative regarding engagement in a higher level of care.
 Individuals that have progressed to the point in care where they only require complex medication management (e.g., injectable medications).
-For adults only medication, this can be clients in a general outpatient setting or who fit the criteria for Severe and Persistently Mentally Ill (SPMI).
-Covered diagnosis on the Prioritized List, AND one of the following: • Need for care coordination with DD services and ongoing medication management, • Need for medication management for a medication regime that is more complicated than generally provided in primary care.
+For adults only medication, this can be individuals in a general outpatient setting or who fit the criteria for Severe and Persistently Mentally Ill (SPMI).
+Covered diagnosis on the Prioritized List, AND one of the following: • Need for care coordination with DD services and ongoing medication management, for a medication regime that is more complicated than generally provided in primary care.
 Continues to meet admission criteria AND is capable of additional symptom or functional improvement at this LOC.
-At least ONE of the following must be met: Documented treatment goals and objectives have been substantially met, Continuing stabilization can occur with discharge from treatment with medication management by PCP and/or appropriate community supports, Individual has achieved symptom or functional improvement in resolving issues resulting in admission to this LOC, Meets criteria for a different LOC due to change in symptoms or function at this LOC.
+At least ONE of the following must be met: • Documented treatment goals and objectives have been substantially met, • Continuing stabilization can occur with discharge from treatment with medication management by PCP and/or appropriate community supports, • Individual has achieved symptom or functional improvement in resolving issues resulting in admission to this LOC, • Meets criteria for a different LOC due to change in symptoms or function at this LOC.